Frequently Asked Questions

 The biggest way to show support and spread the word about the project is to share & engage with posts on social media!

-Who did the digital illustrations?
+Who did the website art?

 We would like to respectfully acknowledge that the land on which The Obstetric Justice Project is based in Tkaronto (Toronto) is the territory of the Wendat, the Anishnaabek, Haudenosaunee, métis, and the Mississaugas of the Credit First Nation.
 We acknowledge the intergenerational impacts of settler-colonial violence and their implications on Indigenous reproductive health, rights, and justice - historically and into the present day.